Symmercy/dwm-debian/README.md

 # dwm-debian
-This sets up my dwm config on a freshly (or not) installed debian
+# Script that sets up dwm on debian, similar to my dwm-setup script but this one is for debian.